underscoreglook/SD-Remix/readme.md

 ### 'iso' target
 This target builds a playable ISO in the build directory as "game.iso".

-### 'diosmios' target
-This target builds a folder in the build directory called "DiosMiosFiles", which contains files that can be copied into a Dios Mios compatible folder containing Super Smash Brothers Melee to turn it into SD Remix.

 ### 'xdelta' target
 This builds an ISO, just like the ISO target, but then also creates xdelta patches with the base being various Melee ISOs.
 This uses version specific Melee ISOs and creates xdelta files in the build directory of the form